dalihub/dali-toolkit/docs/content/programming-guide/creating-custom-controls.md

 # Creating Custom UI Controls {#creating-custom-controls}

 DALi provides the ability to create custom UI controls.
-This can be done by extending Dali::Toolkit::Control and Dali::Toolkit::Internal::Control classes.
+This can be done by extending Dali::Toolkit::Control and Dali::Toolkit::ControlImpl classes.

 Custom controls are created using the [handle/body idiom](@ref handle-body-idiom) used in DALi.

 ![ ](creating-custom-controls/control-handle-body.png)

 Namespaces are important
-+ The handle & body classes should have the same name but in different namespaces
++ The handle & body classes can be in the same namespace with different names but it may be easier to use the same name but in different namespaces
-+ TypeRegistry relies on this convention
-+ Here our custom control requires
++ Here our custom control can have:
   + MyUIControl
   + Internal::MyUIControl